Do You Need to Sever Your Joint Tenancy?

 Why a Notice of Severance matters

 It's not enough to simply create a Notice of Severance and take no further action.
-To be legally effective, the notice must be properly served on all other joint tenants.
+To be legally effective, the notice must be properly served on all joint tenants.
 You must be able to provide evidence of this service to the Land Registry.

 The application must be submitted and accepted to legally and officially reflect the change in ownership and the joint tenancy severance.